 Developing Emotional Intelligence as a Leadership Capability

 Developing emotional intelligence is not a passive process.
-It requires deliberate attention to your own emotional responses in real professional situations, the discipline to seek feedback on your interpersonal impact from people who will be honest rather than agreeable, and the practice of regulating your reactions under conditions of pressure or disagreement rather than allowing them to drive your behaviour.
+It requires deliberate attention to your emotional responses in real professional situations.
+Similarly it demands honest feedback on your interpersonal impact.
+It takes practice regulating your reactions under pressure and disagreement.

-Three practical approaches that produce genuine emotional intelligence development over time are: keeping a brief professional journal that records significant interactions and your emotional responses to them, then reviewing it weekly for patterns; deliberately seeking feedback from colleagues and direct reports after important meetings or difficult conversations, asking specifically how you came across rather than whether your content was good; and practising perspective-taking as a deliberate exercise in ambiguous or conflicted professional situations by articulating the other party’s position as specifically and charitably as possible before responding to it.
+Three practical approaches produce genuine development over time.
+First, keep a brief professional journal recording significant interactions and your emotional responses.
+Review it weekly for patterns.
+Second, seek feedback from colleagues and direct reports after important meetings.
+Ask how you came across, not just whether your content was good.
+Third, practise perspective-taking in ambiguous or conflicted situations.
+Articulate the other party’s position as specifically and charitably as possible before responding.

 High emotional intelligence is not the same as agreeableness.
-The most emotionally intelligent professionals are often the ones who have the most direct difficult conversations, the clearest boundaries, and the most honest performance feedback for the people they lead.
-The difference is that they have those conversations with skill and care rather than avoidance or bluntness.
+The most emotionally intelligent professionals often have the most direct difficult conversations.
+They hold the clearest boundaries.
+They deliver the most honest performance feedback.
+The difference is they have those conversations with skill and care.
+They avoid neither the conversation nor bluntness without thought.
 That distinction is developed through practice, not through personality.

 Building Influence Without Formal Authority